-The organisation must demonstrate for the short-term CO_2 target (2.B.2-1) and for the short-term energy savings and renewable energy targets (2.B.2-2) that the targets and/or the preparatory actions and measures from the past year's 2.B.2-3 Action Plan have been achieved.
+The organisation must demonstrate for the short-term CO_2 target (3.B.2-1), the short-term energy savings and renewable energy targets (3.B.2-2), and if applicable, the short-term OIE target(s) (3.B.2-3) that the targets and/or the preparatory actions and measures from the past year's 3.B.2-4 Action Plan have been achieved.
 It documents this progress in a progress report.